-Best Spring Science Experiments were selected (with the help of my kids) based on:
+Best Summer Science Experiments were selected (with the help of my kids) based on:

 - How much fun they were to do.